Syncinus/ReactionCats/Reaction Cats Beta 3/Game Stuff/Cat Posts/The Ultimate Posts/Ultimate Post.md

 1 (Initial).
 Every Battle, The Ultimate Post Generates #25 CatBux And #25 Of The Current

   Event Currency, If Their Is No Event Then It Generates #25 Extra CatBux.

 2. Every 1 Victory Point That You Get Decreases One Enemy Cat Of Your Choices

-HP By 1/10th Of Their Max HP, You Can Not Take Them Down This Way.
+   HP By 1/10th Of Their Max HP, You Can Not Take Them Down This Way, If They Are

+   Going To Be Took Down They Are Reduced To 5 HP Instead.

 3. Every Take Down You Get Increases The CatBux Generation Multiplier By X4

 4. In A Team Battle At The End, Split The Team Ranks Into 2, Rounded Up, If You Are

    In The Higher Half, Then Increase The CatBux Generation By X6

 5. Every Time That You Win 4 Battles, The Post Lets You Level Up A Cat 1D20 Levels.